 I wish to thank all those visitors who have provided feedback on this site over the years.
 Some have also shared their work with me, and this work has been included at many places on this site.
 Keep the feedback coming on email@example.com.

 You are also welcome to join the open Linked-in group Engineering Using Spreadsheets where you can share your experiences with Excel and give feedback on the site.
-(It has only just been created, so it will take a while before it becomes an active community).
-I will post information on site updates in that group.

 Featured: Animation Using Excel

 This video shows various Excel animation techniques demonstrated on this site.
 The following apps have been featured in this video:

 A 2nd order Butterworth Filter removes high frequency noise from the input.
 See the Filter Analysis App.